fumnanyasecret/BIKE-GEAR-SOLUTIONS/README.md

 ---

 ##  Requirements to be uncovered
-1. Analyse which countries or states genearte the most revenue
+1. Analyse which countries or states generate the most revenue
 2. Group the customers into age agroups 'young adult' and 'Adult'
 3. Assess how different subcatergories perfom in terms of sales volume
 4. Identify trends in sales across different times of the year and correlate them with holidays and cyling season